culvertsoft/mgen/index_l_Advanced_use.md

  * Generic mapping of objects to UI elements
  * and more ..

 In fact for our cross-language integration tests, we make extensive use of this functionality to simplify creating test data.
-Using the generic visitor interfaces, we can very easily (roughly 150 lines of code, including empty lines) write a class that will generically visit and randomize objects of any set of classes ([source link](https://github.com/culvertsoft/mgen/blob/master/mgen-integrationtests/build/common/MGenObjectRandomizer.h)).
-Therefore it's very easy for us to generate test data to use for cross-language tests.
+Using the generic visitor methods, we can very easily (roughly 150 lines of code, including empty lines) write a class that will generically visit and randomize objects of any set of classes ([source link](https://github.com/culvertsoft/mgen/blob/master/mgen-integrationtests/build/common/MGenObjectRandomizer.h)).
+Therefore it's very easy for us to generate test data to for our tests.

 ### Parsing command line arguments <a name="i">&nbsp;</a>